IMOS - Glossary

 Baltic Index: A daily measure of shipping costs for different routes and vessels of different sizes, used for trading and settling contracts.
 It is issued by the Baltic Exchange, and Trading clients can subscribe to a feed into Market Data.

-Barge: In the Veson IMOS Platform, barges are represented as vessels with Type Code Barge.
+Barge: In IMOS, barges are represented as vessels with Type Code Barge.

 BBL: Abbreviation for Barrel.